Sir Nathaniel Johnson's

 The governor and his friends, apprised of this design, used all possible means to prevent him from obtaining a passage in any ship belonging to Carolina.
 Upon which John Ash went to Virginia, to which province his instructions were conveyed to him, and from thence he set sail for England.

 Sir Nathaniel Johnson having advanced so far, was determined to proceed in spite of every obstacle thrown in his way.
-He instituted what the inhabitants of Carolina took to be a high-commission court, like that of King James the second.
+He instituted what the inhabitants of Carolina took to be a high-commission court, like that of King James II.
 It was enacted, that twenty lay-persons be constituted a corporation for the exercise of ecclesiastical jurisdiction, with full power to deprive ministers of their livings at pleasure, not for immorality only, but also for imprudence, or on account of unreasonable prejudices taken against them.

 About the end of the year 1708, Col. Edward Tynte received a commission from William Craven, 2nd Baron Craven and Palatine over the Lords Proprietors investing him with the government of the colony.
 About the same time Charles Craven, brother to the Palatine, was made Secretary to the province.